Duško Todorović: Dana White's Contender Series

-Todorović was invited to participate on Dana White's Contender Series 26 on August 27, 2019 against Teddy Ash.
+Todorović was invited to participate on Dana White's Contender Series 26 on August 27, 2019, against Teddy Ash.
 Todorović won the bout in convincing fashion via unanimous decision and earned a contract to the UFC.

 Ultimate Fighting Championship

 Most of his 2020 were spent trying to arrange a UFC debut against John Phillips but this contest was cancelled three times due to the COVID-19 pandemic.
 Todorović was scheduled to face Phillips on 21 March 2020 at UFC Fight Night: Woodley vs. Edwards.
 Due to the COVID-19 pandemic travel bans, the bout was moved to Cage Warriors 113 but was later on removed from the card due to Todorović's travel restrictions.
 Todorović was expected to face Phillips on 16 July 2020 at UFC Fight Night: Kattar vs. Ige.
 On 8 July Todorović pulled out due to a potential medical issue.

-Todorović finally made his UFC debut against Dequan Townsend on October 4, 2020 at UFC on ESPN: Holm vs. Aldana.
+Todorović finally made his UFC debut against Dequan Townsend on October 4, 2020, at UFC on ESPN: Holm vs. Aldana.
 He won the fight via technical knockout in round two.
 This win earned him the Performance of the Night bonus.

-Todorović faced fellow DWCS alumni Punahele Soriano on January 16, 2021 at UFC on ABC: Holloway vs. Kattar.
+Todorović faced fellow DWCS alumni Punahele Soriano on January 16, 2021, at UFC on ABC: Holloway vs. Kattar.
 He lost for the first time in his career, getting TKO'd by Soriano at the end of the first round.

-As the last fight of his contract, Todorović was scheduled to face Maki Pitolo on June 5, 2021 at UFC Fight Night: Rozenstruik vs. Sakai.
-However, two weeks ahead of the bout, Pitolo had to pull out due to unknown reasons and was replaced by Gregory Rodrigues.
+As the last fight of his contract, Todorović was scheduled to face Maki Pitolo on June 5, 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
+However, two weeks ahead of the bout, Pitolo had to pull out for unknown reasons and was replaced by Gregory Rodrigues.
 He lost the bout via unanimous decision.

-The bout between Pitolo and Todorović was rescheduled on December 4, 2021 at UFC on ESPN 31.
+The bout between Pitolo and Todorović was rescheduled on December 4, 2021, at UFC on ESPN 31.
 He won the fight via technical knockout in round one.

-Todorović faced Chidi Njokuani on May 21, 2022 at UFC Fight Night 206.
+Todorović faced Chidi Njokuani on May 21, 2022, at UFC Fight Night 206.
 He lost the fight via knockout in round one.

 Todorović faced Jordan Wright on October 15, 2022, at UFC Fight Night 212.
 He won the fight via technical knockout in round two.
 This fight earned him the Fight of the Night award.

-Todorović faced Christian Leroy Duncan on March 18, 2023 at UFC 286.
+Todorović faced Christian Leroy Duncan on March 18, 2023, at UFC 286.
 He lost the fight via technical knockout after a knee injury rendered him unable to continue in round one.